-It’s happened to us all: deleting a file, folder or entire disk, then realizing that you’ve made a mistake.
+It’s happened to us all: You delete a file, folder or entire disk, then realize you’ve made a mistake.
 You reach for your backup – and you don’t have a backup.
 What now?

 There are several utilities available to help recover deleted files under Mac OS X. Your chances of success depend on how the file was deleted and what you’ve done since then.
 Unfortunately you will also lose your original filenames, though some reconstruction is possible.

 Don’t take chances with your Mac data.
 Download CleanMyMac, then run its Smart Cleanup feature to rid your Mac of unwanted files that are 100 percent safe to delete.